JITHINREDDY/eCommerce_Project/README.md

 # SLTProject
 Hello there,

 Welcome to my github.
-I am Suveen.
+I am Jithin.

 # E-Commerce Website
  This an ecommerce website which is built using spring and hibernate which makes it database independent.
 It is divided into two parts frontend and backend which makes it scalable.